Atos-FiwareOps/sla-framework/sla-core/docs/installation-guide.md

 1. service.basicsecurity.\* basic security is enabled
    These parameters can be used to set the user name and password to access to the rest services.
 1.   ''parser.*'' different parsers can be implemented for the agreement and template.
 By default, wsag standard parsers are have been implemented and configured in the file.
 Also dateformat can be configured.

+Another way for creating in an automated manner the configurations properties file is to set some global variables and run the bin/autoconfigure.sh script.
+It is a simple script that takes the values from the exported OS variables, substitutes the proper values in the configuration.properties.sample file and creates the configuration.properties file with the declared values.
+This allows, for example, to automatically configure and deploy the SLA Manager Core in continuous integration systems like Jenkins.

+More concretely, the variables to be set are:

+    sla_tomcat_directory
+    sla_db_password
+    sla_db_host
+    sla_log_slaatos_fullpathFilename
+    sla_log_thirdpartysw_fullpathFilename
+    sla_service_basicsecurity_password
+    sla_enforcement_constraintEvaluator_class
+    sla_enforcement_metricsRetriever_class

+As an example, some of the values we set to get the preview version of the SLA Core in Fiware to be configured automatcally by Jenkins are:

+    sla_tomcat_directory="target\/"
+    sla_db_host=192.168.205.36
+    sla_log_slaatos_fullpathFilename="\/var\/log\/tomcat7\/atosslafile.log"
+    sla_log_thirdpartysw_fullpathFilename="\/var\/log\/tomcat7\/atosslafullfile.log"
+    sla_enforcement_constraintEvaluator_class=eu.atos.xifi.sla.monitoring.OrionConstraintEvaluator
+    sla_enforcement_metricsRetriever_class=eu.atos.xifi.sla.monitoring.OrionMetricsRetriever

 If you're creating the database using the command _mvn test exec:java -f sla-repository/pom.xml_ please make sure that you configure properly sla-repository\src\main\resources\META-INF\persistence.xml.
 Make sure you're setting the username, password and connection url with the proper parameters.